 Below is a list of steps that you, as a home renovator, should follow to ensure that your renovations are safe and meet all the legal requirements:

 - Any electrical renovations done must meet current Australian Standards.
 All electrical work must meet or exceed Australian Standard 3000:2007 (Wiring Rules).

 - There is a large range of energy efficient items that can be incorporated into your home that will help you to conserve energy and save you money.
 Look for low voltage fittings, compact fluorescent lamps and water saving devices.
-A qualified and experience electrician can provide professional adviceand make recommednations.
+A qualified and experienced electrician can provide professional advice and make recommendations.